lily-data-science/lily-data-science/README.md

 ## 3. Shiny App (eyeUSA)

-These are interactive app that creates visualization and reports on rate of vision problems, such as diabetic retinopathy or glaucoma, by ethnicity or age.
+These are interactive app that creates visualization and reports on rate of vision problems, such as diabetic retinopathy or glaucoma, by gender or age.
-EyeUSA app has a predictive model to predict the rate of US population of having the eye problem based on National Eye Institute data.
+EyeUSA app has a predictive model to predict the rate of US population of having the eye problem based on National Eye Institute funded data.

 https://yunwei-chang.shinyapps.io/eyeUSA/